Brian Schmetzer: Major League Soccer

 The next season, Schmetzer led the team to a second-place finish in the Western Conference.
 During the playoffs, the Sounders would defeat the Supporters' Shield winning-team LAFC in the Conference Finals, leading them to face Toronto FC in the MLS Cup final for the third time in 4 years.
-The Sounders won the game 3-1 in front of a franchise-record 69,274 fans at CenturyLink Field.
+The Sounders won the game 3–1 in front of a franchise-record 69,274 fans at CenturyLink Field.
 It would be Schmetzer's second MLS Cup with the team, and including the two League championships he won as manager of the USL Sounders, his fourth overall championship for Seattle.

 In the 2022 CONCACAF Champions League Final, Schmetzer guided his team to win 5–2 on aggregate against UNAM, in which the Sounders became the first MLS team to win the competition, and the first to win any continental championship since 2000.
 It was the sixth competition final that the Sounders had played in the seven MLS seasons Schmetzer had coached the team.

+Schmetzer earned his 100th MLS win on April 1, 2023, against the LA Galaxy in the regular season.
+It was his 212th match in charge and made him the third-fastest coach in league history to reach 100 victories behind Bob Bradley and Bruce Arena—both during the shootout era.

+On August 31, 2025, Schmetzer would lead the Sounders to win the 2025 Leagues Cup, defeating Lionel Messi and Inter Miami 3–0 in the final at Lumen Field in front of a crowd of 69,314.